Listener Aggregates

 #[NestedSetAggregateListener(column: 'fire_count', listener: FireCountListener::class, operation: AggregateFunction::Sum)]

-class Monster extends Model implements HasNestedSet { use NodeTrait; }
+class Monster extends Model implements MaintainsTreeAggregates { use NodeTrait; }

 contribution() returns this node's value. null means "exclude this node" — useful for Min/Max where some nodes have no meaningful value. watchColumns() declares which attribute changes trigger incremental maintenance.

-Supported operations: Sum, Count, Min, Max, Avg.
-Avg is auto-promoted into a pair of internal Sum + Count companions plus the display column — see Listener AVG below.
+Supported operations: Sum, Count, Min, Max, Avg, Variance, Stddev, GeometricMean, HarmonicMean.
+The companion-derived operations (Avg, Variance, Stddev, GeometricMean, HarmonicMean) are auto-promoted into internal companion columns plus the display column — see Listener AVG and Listener variance / stddev / geometric / harmonic mean below.

 Listener columns use the same macro as SQL aggregates: